A Solo Female Traveler’s Guide to 2 Magical Days in Savannah

 Walking Tour

-My guide was Ray Christy and he was awesome!
+Our guide was Ray Christy and he was awesome!
+He was really knowledgeable, friendly and engaging.
 I highly recommend this acclaimed guided tour to get a quick, yet detailed explanation of Savannah’s history.
-(BTW, this tour started right next door to my hotel, so it was super handy!)

 Forsyth Park

-Forsyth Park is a 30 acre park in the middle of the historic district of Savannah.
+Forsyth Park is a 30-acre park in the historic district of Savannah.
 The gorgeous and iconic fountain below is in the center of the north end.
-The walkways leading up to it are lined with the beautiful Spanish Moss draped Oak Trees.
-My tour guide mentioned that if you spend any amout of time hanging out by this fountain on a weekend you are sure to see a wedding proposal!
+The walkways leading up to it are lined with beautiful Spanish moss-draped Oak Trees.
+My tour guide mentioned that if you spend any amount of time hanging out by this fountain on a weekend, you are sure to see a wedding proposal!

 - the Sidewalk Arts Festival (April)